Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Results and Discussion

 \subsection{Comparison}

-As an alternative approach to traditional signal processing, recent works employed NNs due to their robustness to signal perturbations and learning capability for multi-qubit state discrimination.
-Reuer \textit{et al.}~\cite{reuer2023realizing} describes a feed-forward neural network for realizing RL agent and state discriminator.
-The network consists of $7$ hidden layers, with each layer having $20$ neurons.
-The feed-forward network is designed for a single qubit, capable of generating decisions based on readout measurement.
-Maurya \textit{et al.}~\cite{maurya2023scaling} have implemented a Deep Neural Network (DNN)-based discriminator for multiplexed readout of qubits, employing a MF for dimensionality reduction, before feeding the data to a very light DNN.
-This adds an additional requirement of qubit specific demodulation and signal processing limiting the scalability of the solution.
+As an alternative to traditional signal processing, recent work has utilized NNs for their robustness to signal perturbations and their capability for multi-qubit state discrimination~\cite{lienhard2022deep,maurya2023scaling}.
+Maurya \textit{et al.}~\cite{maurya2023scaling} implemented a deep NN (DNN)-based discriminator for frequency-multiplexed qubit readout.
+Their approach uses a matched filter for dimensionality reduction before processing the data with a lightweight DNN.
+However, this approach introduces the additional requirement of qubit-specific demodulation and signal processing, which limits the solution's scalability.
+The latency for this approach is not reported and has $1,112$ learnable parameters.

+Furthermore, Reuer \textit{et al.}~\cite{reuer2023realizing} describes a feed-forward NN designed for a reinforcement learning agent and state discriminator.
+This network features $7$ hidden layers, each with $20$ neurons, and is designed explicitly for single-qubit applications, generating decisions based on readout measurements.
+The approach has a latency of \SI{48}{\nano\second} and a total number of learnable parameters of $1,891$.

-Table~\ref{tab:latencies} summarises the latency, resources and number of learnable parameters of our networks in comparison to the state-of-the-art.
-The latency of the FNN of Reuer \textit{et al.}~\cite{reuer2023realizing} is $48$~ns while Satvik \textit{et al.}~\cite{maurya2023scaling} has not reported latency.
-Our NN state discriminator based on Arch - 7, Arch - 8 and Arch-9 implemented in an FPGA yields a total latency of $20$ cycles, $12$ cycles and $10$ cycles, respectively, including $1$ cycle for box-car operation to provide input to the NN.
-Thus, Arch-7, Arch-8, and Arch-9 result in a latency of $50$ ns, $35.16$ ns, and $26.1$ ns, respectively, which are either comparable or better compared to the existing works.
-The total number of learnable parameters of the NN reported in Ref.~\cite{reuer2023realizing} and Ref.~\cite{maurya2023scaling} are $1891$ and $1112$, respectively.
-Compared to these two networks, our NN implementation has 18 to 29 times more learnable parameters which makes it more robust and versatile, when deployed for more complex readout scenarios.
-In Ref.~\cite{maurya2023scaling} and Ref.~\cite{lienhard2022deep}, the number of output nodes maps to the number of total possible state combinations for $N$-qubits which is $2^N$.
-However, we have reduced the number of output nodes to $N$ by using \textit{BCEWithLogitLoss} as loss function.
-For example, the earlier works require $1024$ output nodes for a $10$-qubit frequency-multiplexed readout, whereas our NN would need only $10$ nodes.
-This makes scaling our network for larger qubit systems practically feasible.
+Tab.~\ref{tab:latencies} summarizes our networks' latency, resource usage, and number of learnable parameters compared to the state-of-the-art.
+Our NN qubit-state discriminator, based on Arch-7, Arch-8, and Arch-9 implemented on FPGA, has latencies of $20$ cycles, $12$ cycles, and $10$ cycles, respectively, including $1$ cycle for the boxcar operation to provide input to the NN.
+Consequently, Arch-7, Arch-8, and Arch-9 achieve latencies (including boxcar operation) of \SI{49.6}{\nano\second}, \SI{35.16}{\nano\second}, and \SI{26.7}{\nano\second}, respectively, which are comparable to or better than the state-of-the-art.
+Meanwhile, the presented approach has $18$ to $29$ times more learnable parameters, making it more robust and versatile for complex readout scenarios.